PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ![VoyagerManager Properties](Docs/VoyagerManagerProperties.png)

 1. `Start Mode` allows you to initialize in the Voyager in different states based on project requirements.

+If in single experience executable mode:
+1. Check the single experience executable checkbox.
 2. `Path` should be set to your build executable path `"C:/ExecutableName.exe"` in the inspector.

+In either mode single experience or player mode:
-3. `Timeline Control` can be left null.
+1. `Timeline Control` can be left null.
 It will be auto-set on Play if a TimelineControl component is detected.
-4. You can optimize the VoyagerManager SendTime() frequency on memory-constrained platforms by setting `optimizeSendTime = true` in the inspector.
+2. You can optimize the VoyagerManager SendTime() frequency on memory-constrained platforms by setting `optimizeSendTime = true` in the inspector.
-5. VoyagerManager will load your PSM connection settings from a JSON Config file: See [Device Settings Config](#device-settings-config).
+3. VoyagerManager will load your PSM connection settings from a JSON Config file: See [Device Settings Config](#device-settings-config).

 VoyagerManager implements the following Keyboard commands for us to easily create Motion data and test your experience.